luisparravicini/cities-climate/README.md

 ## List of cities within a temperature range

-Given a temperature range it lists cities worldwide and the amount of months that their monthly average temperature falls within this range.
+Given a temperature range it lists cities having at least one month where their monthly average temperature falls within this range.

 ### Running